AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 - All keys must be re-derivable from a single `seed` secret.
 - Users must have the option of keeping this `seed` offline, e.g. in a hardware wallet, or on a piece of paper.
-- All master keys (for a particular user) must be linkable to a single "user identifier" for that user.
+- All master keys (for a particular user) must be linkable to a single address for that user.
-  - Notice: we don't prescribe whether this "user identifier" must be a public key, or an "address".
-The below protocol suggestion has ended up with an address, but that's not to say it's required.
 - For each contract, a siloed set of all secret keys MUST be derivable.
   - Reason: secret keys must be siloed, so that a malicious app circuit cannot access and emit (as an unencrypted event or as args to a public function) a user's master secret keys or the secret keys of other apps.
-- Master _secret_ keys must not be passed into an app circuit.
+- Master _secret_ keys must not be passed into an app circuit, except for precompiles.
   - Reason: a malicious app could broadcast these secret keys to the world.
 - Siloed secret keys _of other apps_ must not be passed into an app circuit.
   - Reason: a malicious app could broadcast these secret keys to the world.
 - The PXE must prevent an app from accessing master secret keys.
 - The PXE must prevent an app from accessing siloed secret keys that belong to another contract address.
   - Note: To achieve this, the PXE simulator will need to check whether the bytecode being executed (that is requesting secret keys) actually exists at the contract address.
-- There must be one and only one way to derive all (current\*) master keys, and all siloed keys, for a particular "user identifier".
+- There must be one and only one way to derive all (current\*) master keys, and all siloed keys, for a particular user address.
   - For example, a user should not be able to derive multiple different outgoing viewing keys for a single incoming viewing key (note: this was a 'bug' that was fixed between ZCash Sapling and Orchard).
-  - \*"current", alludes to the possibility that the protocol might wish to support rotating of keys, but only if one and only one set of keys is derivable as "current".
+  - \*"current", alludes to the possibility that the user might wish to support rotating keys, but only if one and only one set of keys is derivable as "current".
 - All app-siloed keys can all be deterministically linked back to the user's address, without leaking important secrets to the app.

-#### Some security assumptions
+#### Security assumptions

-- The Aztec private execution client (PXE) and the kernel circuit (a core protocol circuit) can be trusted with master secret keys (_except for_ the tx authorization secret key, whose security assumptions are abstracted-away to wallet designers).
+- The Aztec private execution client (PXE), precompiled contracts (vetted application circuits), and the kernel circuit (a core protocol circuit) can be trusted with master secret keys (_except for_ the tx authorization secret key, whose security assumptions are abstracted-away to wallet designers).

 ### Encryption and decryption